Skip to main content

 Sub-studies of major trials are beginning to provide mechanistic insights.
 An echocardiography sub-study of the SELECT trial revealed that semaglutide treatment led to improvements in multiple domains of cardiac structure and function.
 Specifically, it was associated with improved left ventricular diastolic function and a reduction in left atrial volume.

-In patients with with preserved ejection fraction (HFpEF), a condition characterized by a stiff, non-compliant ventricle, these changes are particularly relevant.
+In patients with heart failure with preserved ejection fraction (HFpEF), a condition characterized by a stiff, non-compliant ventricle, these changes are particularly relevant.
 They suggest a reduction in cardiac filling pressures and a decrease in myocardial strain, which may explain the observed improvements in heart failure symptoms and a lower rate of heart failure-related events.

 Atherosclerosis Modification and Plaque Stability